s9y/s9y.github.io/docs/faq/index.md

 #### How do I upgrade Serendipity?

-Serendipity has an automatted upgrade system.
+Serendipity has an automated upgrade system.
 You can upgrade from any Serendipity version starting from 0.4 to the latest version, even nightlies/snapshots - and you will not loose any previous content.
 First of all, you should make a backup of your existing installation by copying your whole directory and by creating a Database dump (use phpMyAdmin or something similar).

 After you have done that, you only need to extract the new Serendpipity release files over your old directory.
 Make sure that you never delete the serendipity_config_local.inc.php file, as it contains the most vital Serendipity configuration data.